Cycle Tour Andalucia : Ronda to Seville

 This wonderful 7-night, self-guided cycle tour travels through the heart of Andalucia, beginning in the mountain town of Ronda and finishing in the magnificent city of Seville.
 Once in Seville, there is an optional short bike ride to the site of the Roman ruins of Italica on the outskirts of the town and another full day for sightseeing – this can be extended on request.
 The cycling is moderate to easy, starting with more hilly terrain in the area close to Ronda and then things become easier and flatter as the route gets closer to Seville.

-The route uses a mixture of quiet roads and tracks – the idea is to keep you off the main roads as much as possible, although drivers in this region are generally very considerate to cyclists anyway.
+The route for this special cycle tour in Andalucia uses a mixture of quiet roads and tracks – the idea is to keep you off the main roads as much as possible, although drivers in this region are generally very considerate to cyclists anyway.
 When you arrive in Seville there is a fantastic network of cycle lanes which guide riders simply and safely from the outskirts directly to the cathedral in the centre of the city.

 Along the way you will ride through interesting white villages and two hilltop towns with impressive castles and churches.
 You will enjoy rural countryside, olive groves and fields of wheat and sunflowers.
 You will cycle through the tunnels of a disused railway line, follow a section of an ancient Camino de Santiago and visit the remains of a 14th-century castle.

 Every day is filled with the history and culture of Andalucía’s most beautiful landscapes.

 Who Should Do This Cycle Tour in Andalucia?

 Anyone who enjoys the slow pace of cycling as the best way to experience the nature and culture of a country.